pingcap/pingcap.github.io/src/ai/guides/vector-search.md

 # Vector Search

-[Vector search](https://docs.pingcap.com/tidbcloud/vector-search-overview) uses semantic similarity to help you find the most relevant records, even if your query does not explicitly include all the keywords.
+Vector search uses semantic similarity to help you find the most relevant records, even if your query does not explicitly include all the keywords.

 !!! tip

-    To check complete example of vector search, please refer to the [vector-search example](https://github.com/pingcap/pytidb/tree/main/examples/vector_search).
+    For a complete example of vector search, see the [vector-search example](https://github.com/pingcap/pytidb/tree/main/examples/vector_search).

 ## Basic Usage

+This section shows you how to use vector search in your application in minimal steps.
+Before you start, you need to [connect to the database](./connect.md).

 ### Step 1.
 Create a table with a vector field

 === "Python"

-    To store vector data, you need to define a vector field via `VectorField` in the table schema.
+    You can use `client.create_table()` to create a table and use `VectorField` to define a vector field.

+    In this example, we create a table named `documents` with four columns:

+    - `id`: The primary key of the table.
+    - `text`: The text content of the document.
+    - `text_vec`: The vector embedding of the text content.
+    - `meta`: The metadata of the document, which is a JSON object.

-    ```python hl_lines="7"
+    ```python hl_lines="9"
     from pytidb.schema import TableModel, Field, VectorField
-    from pytidb.datatype import TEXT
+    from pytidb.datatype import TEXT, JSON

-    class Chunk(TableModel, table=True):
+    class Document(TableModel):
-        __tablename__ = "chunks"
+        __tablename__ = "documents"

         id: int = Field(primary_key=True)
         text: str = Field(sa_type=TEXT)
         text_vec: list[float] = VectorField(dimensions=3)
+        meta: dict = Field(sa_type=JSON, default_factory=dict)

-    table = db.create_table(schema=Chunk)
+    table = client.create_table(schema=Chunk, mode="overwrite")
     ```

+    The `VectorField` class accepts the following parameters:

+    - `dimensions`: The number of dimensions of the vector.
+Once specified, only vectors with this exact dimension can be stored in this field.
-    By default, the `create_table` method will create a [vector index](https://docs.pingcap.com/tidbcloud/vector-search-index/) for cosine distance metric on the vector field.
+    - `index`: Whether to create a [vector index](https://docs.pingcap.com/tidbcloud/vector-search-index/) for the vector field.
+Defaults to `True`.
+    - `distance_metric`: The distance metric to use for the vector index.
+Supported values:
+        - `DistanceMetric.COSINE` (default): Cosine distance metric, suitable for measuring text similarity
+        - `DistanceMetric.L2`: L2 distance metric, suitable for capturing overall difference

 === "SQL"

-    To store vector data, you need to define a column of `VECTOR` type in the `CREATE TABLE` statement.
+    You can use the `CREATE TABLE` statement to create a table and using `VECTOR` type to define a vector column.

     ```sql hl_lines="4 5"
-    CREATE TABLE chunks (
+    CREATE TABLE documents (
         id INT PRIMARY KEY,
         text TEXT,
         text_vec VECTOR(3),